 What is a MOQ and How Can You Make It Work for You

-As you begin to scale your business and expand as an entrepreneur, you might realize you could benefit from having more control over the manufacturer costs associated with your products.
-Maybe you’ve expanded to the point where you are ordering a higher number of items from your supplier, or you are ready to scale your supply to meet higher demand.
-You may want more transparency with manufacturers around the costs of your stock and manage this cost at a higher scale.
-This is where a Minimum Order Quantity (MOQ) from a manufacturer comes in handy.
+As you begin to scale your business and expand as an entrepreneur, you might realize you could benefit from having more control over the supplier costs associated with your products.
+Maybe you’ve expanded to the point where you are ordering a higher number of products from your supplier.
+Or maybe you are ready to scale up your supply to meet higher demand.

 What is a MOQ?